dr-leo/pandaSDMX/doc/usage.rst

     Activate the cache by instantiating :class:`pandasdmx.api.Request` passing a keyword argument ``cache``.
 It must be a dict mapping config and other values.

-Using odo to export data sets to other data formats and database backends
+Using odo to export datasets to other data formats and database backends
 ---------------------------------------------------------------------------

-Since version 0.4, pandaSDMX supports `odo <http://odo.readthedocs.io>`_, a great tool to convert data sets to a variety of data formats and database backends.
+Since version 0.4, pandaSDMX supports `odo <http://odo.readthedocs.io>`_, a great tool to convert datasets to a variety of data formats and database backends.
 To use this feature, you have to call :func:`pandasdmx.odo_register` to register .sdmx files with odo.
-Then you can convert an .sdmx file containing a data set to, say, a CSV file or an SQLite or PostgreSQL database in a few lines::
+Then you can convert an .sdmx file containing a dataset to, say, a CSV file or an SQLite or PostgreSQL database in a few lines::

     >>> import pandasdmx